 History of the Monastery de San Jerónimos

-The construction Jerónimos Monastery began in 1401 – it took roughly a century to complete.
+The construction Belem Monastery began in 1401.
+It took roughly a century to complete.

 The original designs were predominantly in the Gothic style.
 By the time the monastery was complete, its design had evolved to include touches of Baroque and Renaissance design.